rafaelfuzari/Portifolio-MachineState/README.md

 -The enemy will  start to following the player for a certain amount of time or distance;
 -If the player escapes, the enemy will return to patrol area and continue patroling;

-All the codes are in Assets/Scripts;
+All the codes are in Assets>Scripts;